marcosrbenso/marcosrbenso/README.md

 I'm a postdoctoral researcher at the Federal University of São Carlos in Brazil.

 - 🔭 I’m currently working on short-term flood forecast and early warning systems
-- 💬 My areas of interests are in the fields of disasters triggered by climate extremes such as flood and droughts, disaster risk reduction, and multi-hazard risk impact analysis
+- 💬 My areas of interests are in the fields of disasters triggered by climate extremes such as flood and droughts, disaster risk reduction, multi-hazard risk impact analysis, and data-driven methods

 <!--
 **marcosrbenso/marcosrbenso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.